shree998/Campus-Expert/submissions/carlos42044/module-1/community-assessment.md

 ## Goals
 I think people in the community mostly get involved hoping to ramp-up to get a job.
 The ACM chapter at Kean helps students with resumes, internship applications, and interview prep.
 I would say that mostly the CS majors are passionate about developing.
 I've heard from many IT majors that they really don't like to develop.
 I would say one of my main goals for the community would be to offer better workshops to learn new skills and get people more interested in developing.

+## Location
+My community gathers at Kean's North Avenue Academic building.
+We typically meet around 3 times a month for ACM meetings.
+There is parking but only available to students, there are guest passes available.
+The location is very accessible, Kean is largely a commuter college so our members are already traveling to the school.
+Fortunately, we do not have to pay for the space where we meet.
+The space is set up lecture style, powerpoint ready.
+We have quite a few options where we can acommodate any where from 30 t0 120 students.
+There is comfortable seating.
+We offer pizza and refreshments during meetings.

+#### Ideal Version:
+I don't think our space can improve anymore than it already has.
+Our department used to be in an older building with limited space.
+We are now in a new building.

+## Communication
+We have a dedicated slack channel where every member of the ACM can join.
+We also have a twitter account where students can go look at pictures of events we've held.
+#### Ideal Version:
+Ideally I would like to see more participation from students in the slack.
+Our slack is not very active.
+#### How to improve:
+I'd like to show off some of the features slack offers in an attempt to entice people to use it more.
+I also think I have to find more interesting material to post on the slack.

+## Culture
+The ACM is very welcoming to new members.
+We try and be extremely helpful and open to anybody who wants to join us.
+We always try and be very welcoming.
+If there is a disagreement we like to take a moment to calm down and talk it out.
+We find its often better to walk away from a situation and cool down, then come back with a level head to resolve the situation.
+I do not think there are any procedures documented or in place.
+I would personally ask the participants to take a moment and think about the situation from the other party's point of view.
+#### Ideal Version:
+I would like to open up a suggestion box to see what the ACM can improve on.
+I think it's also a good idea to document how to handle disagreements.
+#### How to improve:
+It will be a good idea to talk to the members of the community and agree on a policy or procedure to deal with disagreements.